Rajpratik71/Mininet-wiki/FAQ.md

 <a id=blank-screen></a>
 ### Help!
 The VM console screen is blank!

 Make sure that the VM is actually booting without any errors of any kind.
 If not, then you may have a problem actually booting the Mininet VM in your VM monitor.
-The Mininet 2.0 VM is a 64-bit image, which should work on any modern CPU.
-However, some users have reported conflicts between Microsoft's Hyper-V and VirtualBox on Windows, so if you are running VirtualBox on Windows you may need to turn off Hyper-V. (Alternately, you can use Hyper-V to run the VM as noted above!)
+The 64-bit Mininet VM image should work on any modern CPU.
+However, some users have reported conflicts between Microsoft's Hyper-V and VirtualBox on Windows, so if you are running VirtualBox on Windows you may need to turn off Hyper-V. Alternately, you can use Hyper-V to run the VM as noted above!
+Or you can try the 32-bit image, which seems to work fine on most configurations.

 If the VM is booting but boots to a blank screen, then you probably just need to either wake up the Linux console or switch to another virtual console, as follows: